apifest/apifest-oauth20/README.md

 ***redis.master***

+In order to run ApiFest OAuth20 distributed storage, you need to setup all ApiFest OAuth20 nodes (as comma-separated list of IPs).

+***apifest-oauth20.nodes***

 * **Setup user authentication**

 As the ApiFest OAuth 2.0 Server should be able to authenticate the user, you can implement your own user authentication as implementing com.apifest.oauth20.IUserAuthentication interface
+In addition, ApiFest supports a custom grant_type and can implement your own handler for it.
-The location of the jar that contains the implementation is set by the following property:
+The location of the jar that contains the implementation of these custom classes is set by the following property:

-***user.authenticate.jar***
+***custom.classes.jar***

 The custom user authentication class will be loaded by the jar defined in user.authenticate.jar.
 The implementation class is defined by:

 ***user.authenticate.class***

-In order to run ApiFest OAuth20 distributed storage, you need to setup all ApiFest OAuth20 nodes (as comma-separated list of IPs).

-***apifest-oauth20.nodes***
+* **Setup custom grant_type**

+If for some reason, you need to support additional custom grant_type, you can set it using the following property:

+***custom.grant_type***

+The custom grant_type class implementation should be contained in the custom.classes.jar and it should be set by:

+***custom.grant_type.class***

 **2. Start ApiFest OAuth 2.0 Server**